WebRegion/webregion.github.io/_certifications/2021-06-03-it-project-management.md

 tags: [ project management , web , management , IT ]
 ---

-Next you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).
+rrrrrNext you can update your site name, avatar and other options using the _config.yml file in the root of your repository (shown below).

 ![_config.yml]({{ site.baseurl }}/images/config.png)